-- Children should be taught handwriting at least once a week, and it should be used by teachers when writing on the interactive white board in all subject areas. - Children should experience coherence and continuity in learning and teaching across the Nursery and School. - Develop a recognition and appreciation of pattern and line and be given support in finding a comfortable grip. - Understand the importance of clear and neat presentation in order to communicate meaning clearly. - Encouraged to take pride in the presentation of their work and therefore study handwriting with a sense of enjoyment and achievement. - Be supported in developing correct spelling quickly through a multi-sensory approach to handwriting. - Shown how to be able to write quickly to aid expressing themselves creatively and imaginatively across the curriculum and for a range of purposes. - Encouraged use their skills with confidence and pride in real life situations.
+- Children in EYFS will be taught printed letter formation using Twinkl Phonics.
+They should be taught handwriting at least once a week, and incorrect letter formation should be addressed as part of everyday marking. - Children should experience coherence and continuity in learning and teaching across the Nursery and School. - Develop a recognition and appreciation of pattern and line and be given support in finding a comfortable grip. - Understand the importance of clear and neat presentation in order to communicate meaning clearly. - Encouraged to take pride in the presentation of their work and therefore study handwriting with a sense of enjoyment and achievement. - Be supported in developing correct spelling quickly through a multi-sensory approach to handwriting. - Shown how to be able to write quickly to aid expressing themselves creatively and imaginatively across the curriculum and for a range of purposes. - Encouraged use their skills with confidence and pride in real life situations.